-Cisco WebEx is a big deal in the video conferencing world, but there’s still questions and uncertainty around how much how much Cisco WebEx actually costs each year.
-We posted this article regarding the real cost of Cisco WebEx and over the course of a year, we’ve seen it generate tons of page views, social shares, and partner interest (thank you)!
+Cisco WebEx is a big deal in the collaboration world, but there’s still questions and uncertainty around how much how much Cisco WebEx actually costs each year.
+We posted this article regarding the real cost of Cisco WebEx and we’ve seen it generate tons of page views, social shares, and partner interest over the past few years.

 - A three part cost breakdown